 Double-check your files to make sure they open before submitting

 May my portfolio include other items as well?

-Writing sample – five page PDF maximum
+Writing sample – five page maximum, PDF only

 Can I get advice on the content of my portfolio?

 No. Your portfolio should reflect the range and depth of your artistic practice.
 As you prepare it, you may wish to view the profile pages of ACT faculty members to see how your projects may intersect with their research.